JWock82/Pynite/README.md

 An easy to use elastic 3D structural engineering finite element analysis library for Python.

 # Installation
-The easiest way to install Pynite is with pip: `pip install PyNiteFEA`
+The easiest way to install Pynite is with pip: `pip install PyniteFEA`

+For a more detailed discussion on installation options and dependencies see https://pynite.readthedocs.io/en/latest/installation.html

 # Current Capabilities
 * 3D static analysis of elastic structures.